timahoney/webster/README.md

 Webster
 ========

 Webster lets you quickly explore the web platform API.
+It's a port of [EasyDocs](http://easydocs.org) from [Ruby in the browser](http://trydecaf.org) to JavaScript.

 The data comes from [WebPlatform.org](http://webplatform.org), so some of it may be incomplete, incorrect, or just plain strange.